Starting a Business in Canada

 Many new businesses need an office to begin their business.
 Canada has lots of executive centres that offer low cost virtual offices that allow you to operate from your home address and appear to operate from a prestigious business location.

-A virtual office in Toronto, Vancouver or Montreal won't cost much.
+A virtual office in Toronto, Vancouver or Montreal may cost $75 per month.
 They usually provide mail and telephone service with complete professional and personalized telephone coverage (9 am – 5 pm).
 Incoming calls will be handled according to your instructions.
 Twenty-four hour voice mail service, incoming fax, unlimited incoming calls and a business address for mailing purposes are also included.

-You can also rent a fully equipped office in an executive centre for your own private, equipped office.
+You can also rent a fully equipped office in an executive centre from about $175 per month (shared space) to $500 per month for your own private, equipped office.

 The ‘shared office’ features independent work stations with personal telephones.
 It is ideal for short term office space rental.
 You usually also receive telephone message serve and unlimited use of a boardroom.